MagicianChen/Chatbot_Project/README.md

 jieba
 ```
 ### Prepare data
-prepare question answer pair as a txt file and store in './data/'
+prepare question answer pair as a txt file and store in './data/'.
+The key 'candidate' is used to enhance the matching performance of BLEU score.
 ```
 {
    'ques': question,